 Cover image CC BY-SA 4.0 Joaquim Alves Gaspar

 Got questions, comments or corrections about Trajan's Column?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Trajan's Column," in Obelisk Art History, Published June 15, 2017; last modified November 08, 2022, http://www.arthistoryproject.com/timeline/the-ancient-world/roman/trajans-column/.